Piano Brands Of The World:

-Although the musical debate continues to rage between these two brands (and the increasingly crowded high end in general), the concert scene remains largely unchanged.
-Whether due genuine artist preference, or Steinway’s enticing logistics network, the vast majority of concert pianists still align themselves publicly with Steinway.
+Although the musical debate continues to rage between these two brands (and the increasingly crowded high-end in general), the concert scene remains largely unchanged.
+Whether due to genuine artist preference or Steinway’s enticing logistics network, the vast majority of concert pianists still align themselves publicly with Steinway.

 Piano Brand Reviews: